erowe99/hospital-readmit/README.md

 # hospital-readmit
-Springboard Project for EDA and hypothesis testing in Python.
+Springboard project for EDA and hypothesis testing in Python.